-Student Research Colloquium
+Graduate Student Research Colloquium

-The College recognizes the scholastic efforts of the students in research by conducting research colloquium and seminars.
-Students are invited to present their research in their respective fields to develop their full potential as researchers.
-Students whose thesis has been chosen as Best Thesis in their respective fields are recommended by the advisers to their Dean for the Research Colloquium.
+The College recognizes the scholastic efforts of the graduate students in research by conducting research colloquium and seminars.
+Graduate students are invited to present their research in their respective fields to develop their full potential as researchers.
+Graduate students whose thesis has been chosen as Best Thesis in their respective fields are recommended by the advisers to their Dean for the Graduate Student Research Colloquium.

-Student Research Publication
+Graduate Student Research Publication

-The College issues publications that display students' research contributions in their fields of specialization.
-The College shall have one Student Journal, a multi-disciplinary student journal showing a selection of the Best Thesis in every discipline.
-The School Student Journal and/or Book of Abstracts is a publication of each School according to the discipline or cluster of disciplines.
+The College issues publications that display graduate students' research contributions in their fields of specialization.
+The College shall have one Graduate Student Research Journal, a multi-disciplinary student journal showing a selection of the Best Thesis in every discipline.
+The Graduate School Student Journal and/or Book of Abstracts is a publication of the Graduate School at Emilio Aguinaldo College Cavite.

-PART III: GUIDELINES IN THESIS WRITING
+PART III: GUIDELINES IN CAPSTONE/THESIS WRITING

-What is a RESEARCH?
+What is RESEARCH?